gohugoio/hugoDocs/content/en/functions/js/Batch.md

 In the official documentation for the `esbuild` [code splitting][] feature, there's a warning note in the header.
 The two issues are:

 - `esm` is currently the only implemented output format.
-This means that it will not work for very old browsers.
+This means that it will not work for legacy browsers.
 See [caniuse][].
 - There's a known import ordering issue.

 We have not seen the ordering issue as a problem during our [extensive testing][] of this new feature with different libraries.
 There are two main cases: